lxsmnsyc/pridepack/packages/pridepack/README.md

 ### `package.json`

-The following entrypoints must now be provided.  `./esm` and  `./cjs` entrypoints are optional.
+The following entrypoints must now be provided.  `./esm` and  `./cjs` entry points are optional.

 ```json
 {